 3 Stages of Shoulder Impingement

 There are three distinct stages of shoulder impingement that all have different symptoms.

-In stage I of impingement you will feel a slight ache after repetitive overhead movements.
+In stage I of a shoulder impingement you will feel a slight ache after repetitive overhead movements.
 Inflammation will occur within the joint but at this stage it can be treated.
-Treating the pain and inflammation with cold compression will help to reduce inflammation and swelling.
+Treating the pain and inflammation with cold will help to reduce inflammation and swelling.
 However, if the impingement is caused by an abnormal bone growth or misaligned joint, the cause may need to be fixed with surgery to avoid the impingement from continuing.

 Stage II of impingement is when the inflammation has progressed and scar tissue starts to form on the supraspinatus tendon and subacromial bursa.
 This makes the tissue thicker and more prone to further injury.
 As the tendon and bursa become thicker and more susceptible to impingement, it becomes difficult to break the cycle.

 During stage II you will experience more pain when doing overhead activity and possibly while sleeping.
 It is important to treat the scar tissue and inflammation to prevent more chronic problems and to perform appropriate exercises, that will not pinch the supraspinatus tendon or subacromial bursa, to maintain as much range of motion as possible.